 Register for your required Introductory Courses

 Master's students must include the required introductory course in their first semester courses.
-Any students in either the MS in Information Management - Executive Track or attending the iSchool under the U.S. Army Signal Center of Excellence partnership are exempt from the introductory course requirement.
+Students attending the iSchool under the U.S. Army Signal Center of Excellence partnership are exempt from the introductory course requirement.

 - IM introductory course: IST 621